fze484/Credit_Risk_Analysis/README.md

 ![Test](/Resources/ada.png)

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.
-The EasyEnsembleClassifier model performed the best among the six models evaluated, with a 97% accuracy rate and a 8% precision rate when identifying "High Risk" candidates.
+The Random Forest model performed the best among the six models evaluated, with a 97% accuracy rate and a 9% precision rate when identifying "High Risk" candidates.
 It also had the highest sensitivity or recall rate at 97%  and an F1 score of 98%.
 Therefore, it is recommended for this type of analysis.
 The other models ranked in descending order based on "High Risk" results are: BalancedRandomForestClassifier, SMOTE, SMOTEENN, RandomOverSampler, and ClusterCentroids.
 It is important to note that the original dataset had 99% of the applications classified as "Low Risk" with only 1% of the data classified as "High Risk" which may skew the results and not be acceptable for banks.